-

 - The

-Woolen Factory mentioned in the above ad was probably located
+Woolen Factory mentioned in the above ad was located on north

 U B Church was later located.